VerdommeMan/OT-AM/docs/mkdocs/docs/usage.md

 After aquiring the module ([see README](https://github.com/VerdommeMan/OT-AM))

 You can do this anyway you want.
-But this is how i would do it:
+But this is how I would do it:

 ## SERVER ONLY
-Module in SS and require from scripts in SSS
+Module in ServerStorage and require from scripts in ServerScriptService.

 ## CLIENT ONLY
-Module in RS and require from LS in playerscripts
+Module in ReplicatedStorage and require from Localscript in playerscripts

 ## CLIENT & SERVER
-Module in RS and require from playerscripts and SSS
+Module in ReplicatedStorage and require from playerscripts and ServerScriptService.

 ## How to setup Areas